Kenya requests World Bank funds to cushion Iran war shock, central bank chief says

 The central bank paused its easing cycle at last week’s meeting, opting to hold rates to assess the impact of the oil price shock.

-- Kenya has requested urgent financial aid from the World Bank to manage economic shocks caused by the war in Iran, focusing on energy import challenges and inflation risks.
+- Kenya has requested rapid financial support from the World Bank to manage shocks caused by the war in Iran, particularly affecting energy imports and inflation.

-- The financial support sought is "significant" and will complement an already-discussed budgetary support loan with the World Bank.
+- The requested funds are additional to an existing budgetary support loan under discussion before the crisis began.

-- Kenya's shilling experienced slight weakening during the peak conflict but has mostly recovered, with the central bank prepared to manage orderly depreciation using ample reserves.
+- Kenya's currency, the shilling, experienced slight depreciation during the conflict but has mostly recovered, supported by the central bank's sizeable reserves.

-- The central bank holds over $13 billion in hard-currency reserves (about 5.8 months of import cover) and plans to diversify into gold reserves.
+- Kenya's central bank holds over $13 billion in reserves (5.8 months of import cover) and is planning to add gold to its reserves by studying successful domestic gold purchase models.

-- Future interest rate decisions will depend on incoming economic data, with the central bank currently pausing rate cuts to evaluate the impact of rising oil prices.
+- The central bank paused interest rate cuts recently to evaluate the oil price shock's impact, with future rate decisions depending on upcoming economic data.

-Like other nations that are heavily reliant on energy imports, the East African country is scrambling to stave off shortages of essential commodities including petrol, while managing cost increases that could drive up inflation.